aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 */
 ```

-Jump back into `HowdyPardner.java` and comment your code to explain what the `class` definition means and what the `main` method does.
+Jump back into `HowdyPardner.java` and add comments to your code explaining what the `class` definition means and what the `main` method does.

 ## Code-Along: Getting Java to Run (10 mins)